 The Motive Fitness Speedmaster 1.8M is one model you should probably avoid for now, until the price comes down significantly anyway.
 If it's a compact treadmill you're after then the Viavito LunaRun does a better job of saving you space and is priced far lower.
 And if it's a mid-point running machine you're after then take your pick for this money as there's plenty to choose from.
-Take as an example the Proform 545i which really stands out and makes our treadmill of the month, and that costs less too!
+Take as an example the Proform 545i which really stands out and is our current pick of the month in this category.
+It costs less too!

 Motive Fitness Speedmaster 1.8M Specifications

 - 1.75 CHP Continuous DC Motor